EhSlashEh/bootcamp/README.md

-# bootcamp
+# Coding bootcamp
-Doing a bootcamp
+Doing a coding bootcamp on "freeCodeCamp"
+All of the code I have done is available here and there.